Poplar kitten: Description

+Biology

 It flies at night from May to July and is attracted to light, the male more so than the female.
 The larva is like a small version of the bizarre-looking larva of the puss moth, with the last pair of prolegs modified into two long "tails".
 It feeds on poplar and aspen, and occasionally on willow.

 The species overwinters as a pupa in a cocoon on the trunk of its food plant.